-A gluten free cannoli recipe made with dairy free filling: crisp and golden-brown baked gluten free cannoli shells filled with a delicious dairy free custard cream, finished with chopped chocolate and a dusting of powdered freeze dried fruit.
+A gluten free cannoli recipe – crisp and golden-brown baked gluten free cannoli shells filled with a delicious dairy free custard cream, finished with chopped chocolate and a dusting of powdered freeze dried fruit.
 An allergy friendly gluten free cannoli recipe perfect for holidays!

 Gluten Free Cannoli Recipe